lowtolerance/Modxo/README.md

 * Note: D0 is required for versions 1.0 - 1.5 unless it is grounded.
 * Note: LFrame and LPC 3.3V connections are required by version 1.6 or when connecting the Pico to USB port.
-* Note: LFrame is not required for USB debug.
+* Note: LFrame is not required for USB debugging.
-* Note: LPC Rebuild is required for version 1.6
+* Note: An LPC Rebuild is required for version 1.6

-#### Official pico
+#### Official Pico

 ![LPC Header wiring diagram](images/official_pinout.png)

 * Note: Please add the diode if connecting the Pico to USB.
-This avoid powering the LPC 5V Pin from the USB cable.
+This avoids powering the LPC 5V Pin from the USB cable.

 #### YD2040

 ![LPC Header wiring diagram](images/YDRP2040_pinout.png)

-* Note: Dont forget to add solder to jumper R68 if using the onboard RGB Led
+* Note: Don’t forget to add solder to jumper R68 if using the onboard RGB LED.

 ### 3. Flashing firmware